Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Introduction

-However, no spontaneous transitions between attractors were observed before the work \cite{Bouchet_Rolland_Simonnet_2019:C}.
-In this paper, with the beta-plane barotropic model with stochastic forcing we were able to observe multistability between states with two eddy-driven zonal jets and states with three eddy-driven zonal jets, and to observe spontaneous transitions between those two states.
+Statistical approaches such as S3T actually allowed to predict the non-uniqueness of solutions (see \cite{FI1}, or \cite{parker2013zonal} for the transition regime to zonal jets).
+Moreover, wonderful zonal jet experiments have demonstrated bistability in fairly barotropic regimes \citep{lemasquerier2020zonal}.
+However, no spontaneous transitions between attractors were observed before the work of \cite{Bouchet_Rolland_Simonnet_2019:C}.
+In this paper, with the beta-plane barotropic model with stochastic forcing, we were able to observe multistability between states with two eddy-driven zonal jets and states with three eddy-driven zonal jets, and to observe spontaneous transitions between those two states.
 Because of the huge numerical cost, it would have been impossible to observe several of these very rare transitions, and to study their dynamics and probability.
-In order to face this critical practical problem, we had to use a rare event algorithm in order to concentrate the computational cost on transitions trajectories from one attractor to another, rather than on extremely long period when nothing dynamically interesting occurs.
+In order to face this critical practical problem, we have to use a rare event algorithm in order to concentrate the computational cost on transitions trajectories from one attractor to another, rather than on extremely long period where nothing dynamically interesting occurs.
 Rare event algorithms aim at this goal \citep{KH,PdM}.
 In a dynamical context, they have been first applied for complex and bio-molecules, see for instance \cite{metzner2009transition,hartmann_characterization_2013}.
 More recently, in order to progressively go towards genuine geophysical applications, they have been applied to Lorenz models \citep{WOUTERS:2016:A}, partial differential equations \citep{Joran}, turbulence problems \citep{Grafke,Laurie,Grauer,Bouchet_Rolland_Simonnet_2019:C,lestang2020numerical}, geophysical fluid dynamics \citep{Bouchet_Rolland_Simonnet_2019:C}, and climate applications \citep{RAGONE:2018:A,webber_practical_2019,ragone2019computation,plotkin2019maximizing}.
 Some approaches through minimum action methods, related to large deviation theory, are reviewed in \cite{grafke2019numerical}.
 In \cite{Bouchet_Rolland_Simonnet_2019:C}, and in this paper, we rather use the Adaptive Multilevel Splitting (AMS) algorithm, a very simple rare event algorithm which is well suited to study rare transitions \citep{CerouGuya} (see \cite{cerou_adaptive_2019} for a short review, and \cite{Joran,Bouchet_Rolland_Simonnet_2019:C} for application for partial differential equations and geostrophic turbulence problems).
-In \cite{Bouchet_Rolland_Simonnet_2019:C}, thanks to the AMS algorithm, we were able to demonstrate that rare transition path concentrate close to instantons and that transition rates follow an Arrhenius law.
+In \cite{Bouchet_Rolland_Simonnet_2019:C}, thanks to the AMS algorithm, we were able to demonstrate that rare transition paths concentrate close to instantons and that transition rates follow an Arrhenius law.
 The concentration of transition paths close to predictable trajectories, called instantons, is a fascinating property shared by many rare events.
 This has been now been observed in several turbulent flow applications \citep{Laurie,Grafke,BLZ,dematteis2019experimental} and other geophysical applications, for instance the dynamics of the solar system \citep{woillez2020instantons}.
-The idea that Jupiter's jet transitions should follow instantons and be described by Arrhenius laws, like condensed matter phase transitions, is really striking. \\
+The idea that Jovian's jet transitions should follow instantons and be described by Arrhenius laws, like condensed matter phase transitions, is really striking. \\